-A person can make an application to the Employment Tribunal within 3 months of the discrimination.
-Though the Tribunal has a discretion to decide exactly when the 3 months should start.
+A person can make an application to the Employment Tribunal within three months of the discrimination.
+Though the Tribunal has the discretion to decide exactly when the three months should start.
 If in doubt expert advice should always be sought on this, as the guidelines are very complicated.

 As most cases involve Indirect Discrimination the Employment Tribunal can decide that discrimination has taken place without having direct proof, they will look at the surrounding circumstances.
 However, the burden is still on the applicant to prove their case.